elastic/rally/docs/command_line_reference.rst

 * pipelines: Will show all :doc:`pipelines </pipelines>` that are supported by Rally.
 * races: Will show all races that are currently stored.
 This is needed for the :doc:`tournament mode </tournament>`.
 * cars: Will show all cars that are supported by Rally (i.e. Elasticsearch configurations).
+* elasticsearch-plugins: Will show all Elasticsearch plugins and their configurations that are supported by Rally.

 To list a specific configuration option, place it after the ``list`` subcommand.
 For example, ``esrally list pipelines`` will list all pipelines known to Rally.